agilescientific/rocky-playground/README.md

 ## Development

+You will need to [install Node for your system](https://nodejs.org/en/download/).

 To run the visualization locally, run:
 - `npm i` to install dependencies
 - `npm run build` to compile the app and place it in the `dist/` directory